udaygirish/udaygirish.github.io/pages/projects.md

 ###### Advisor: Prof. Constantinos Chamzas
 - Researching End-End Reinforcement learning approaches for Robot Gripper Grasping and Manipulation.

+Pick and Place on UR10 (With Vision)

+One more Robot I work with

 ---
 ### **At Perception and Autonomous Robotics Group (PeAR) - WPI**
 ###### Advisor: Prof. Nitin J Sanket - [Group Link](https://pear.wpi.edu)